U.K. Lawmakers: Strip Assad's Wife of British Citizenship

-Some members of the British Parliament are calling on the government to revoke the U.K. citizenship of Asma al-Assad, the wife of Syrian President Bashar al-Assad.
+Some members of the British Parliament are calling on the government to revoke the U.K. citizenship of Asma Assad, the wife of Syrian President Bashar Assad.

 Liberal Democrat MP Tom Brake said that the U.K. government should tell her to "either stop using your position to defend barbaric acts, or be stripped of your citizenship," Agence France-Presse reports.